eeditiones/workshop/README.md

 This repository contains learning materials about TEI Publisher and related technologies (XPath and XQuery).
 Here you can find data and assignments we have prepared for different events.

-- Online workshop [_Stay Home Learn TEI Publisher From Scratch_](2020-06_tp-from-scratch.md).
+- Online workshop [Stay Home Learn TEI Publisher From Scratch](2020-06_tp-from-scratch.md).
 Our most comprehensive workshop, with videos and several assignments explained step by step.

 - [Hands-on TEI publishing](2020-09_edirom-20.md) workshop presented at the _Edirom Summer School 2020_ (September 2020).